FuelLabs/sway/docs/src/basics/built_in_types.md

 1. `bool` (Boolean `true` or `false`)
 1. `b256` (256 bits (32 bytes), i.e. a hash)

 All other types in Sway are built up of these primitive types, or references to these primitive types.
-You may notice that there are no signed integers&mdash;this is by design.
-In the blockchain domain that Sway occupies, floating point values and negative numbers have smaller utility, so their implementation has been left up to libraries for specific use cases.
+You may notice that there are no signed integers&mdash; this is by design.
+In the blockchain domain that Sway occupies, floating-point values and negative numbers have smaller utility, so their implementation has been left up to libraries for specific use cases.

 ## Numeric Types

 All of the unsigned integer types are numeric types, and the `byte` type can also be viewed as an 8-bit unsigned integer.

-Numbers can be declared with binary syntax, hexadecimal syntax, base-10 syntax, and with underscores for delineation.
+Numbers can be declared with binary syntax, hexadecimal syntax, base-10 syntax, and underscores for delineation.
 Let's take a look at the following valid numeric primitives:

 ```sway
 0xffffff    // hexadecimal